Map of Sagrada Familia

 Abstract Sculptures: Elongated figures and expressive faces convey the emotional intensity of the Passion.

-A Crown of Thorns: On the top of the central portal, a massive sculpture of a crown of thorns serves as a powerful symbol.
+A Crown of Thorns: A massive sculpture of a crown of thorns on the top of the central portal is a powerful symbol.

 The Glory Façade